KahWee - Web Development, AI Tools & Tech Trends

 Migrating from Remix to React Router v7 - Part 1

-Last weekend, I made the decision to migrate one of my full-stack React applications from Remix to React Router v7 framework mode.
-The migration took about two days and went surprisingly smooth.
-This is Part 1 covering why I made the switch and what challenged me.
+I migrated a full-stack React application from Remix to React Router v7 framework mode over a weekend.
+Two days, surprisingly smooth.
+This is Part 1 covering why I switched and what tripped me up.
 Part 2 covers the step-by-step process.

 Why React Router v7?